 This glossary defines chess terminology used on this site and elsewhere in the chess world.
+Items in italics refer to terms defined elsewhere in the glossary.
 Chess terms from other languages are indicated.
-To be updated periodically.

 Action: A USCF-rated Game/30 tournament.
 See time control.

 Activity: The potential action of the pieces on the chessboard.